 What Is a Streaming Protocol?

 A protocol is a set of rules governing how data travels from one device to another.
 For instance, the Hypertext Transfer Protocol (HTTP) deals with hypertext documents and webpages.
 Online video delivery uses both streaming protocols and HTTP-based protocols.
-Streaming protocols like Real-Time Messaging Protocol (RTMP) offer fast video delivery, whereas HTTP-based protocols can help optimize the viewing experience.
+Streaming protocols like Real-Time Messaging Protocol (RTMP) offer fast video delivery, whereas HTTP-based protocols like HLS can help optimize the viewing experience.

 The protocol used can increase streaming latency by to up to 45 seconds.

 Traditional Stateful Streaming Protocols

 In the early days, traditional protocols such as RTSP (Real-Time Streaming Protocol) and RTMP (Real-Time Messaging Protocol) were the go-to methods for streaming video over the internet and playing it back on home devices.
 These protocols are stateful, which means they require a dedicated streaming server.

 While RTSP and RTMP support lightning-fast video delivery, they aren’t optimized for great viewing experiences at scale.
 Additionally, fewer players support these protocols than ever before.
 Many broadcasters choose to transport live streams to their media server using a stateful protocol like RTMP and then transcode it for multi-device delivery.

 RTMP and RTSP keep latency at around 5 seconds or less.

 The industry eventually shifted in favor of HTTP-based technologies.
 Streams deployed over HTTP are not technically “streams.”
 Rather, they’re progressive downloads sent via regular web servers.